ryantonini/broker-management-system/README.md

     java -cp target/BrokerSystem-1.0-SNAPSHOT-jar-with-dependencies.jar rt.brokerage.view.BrokerageUI

 Alternatively, you can open the maven project from the NetBeans IDE (hasn't been tested on Eclipse and IntelliJ).
-From there, you can `Build Project` to generate the necessary jar files or `Run` the `BrokerageUI.java` file to launch the application immediately.
+From there, you can `Build Project` to generate the necessary jar files or run the `BrokerageUI.java` file to launch the application immediately.

 <b>NOTE:</b> Before you can run the application, you will have to change the database configuration variables in `src/resources/db.properties` using the settings for your local MySQL version.